zapier/visual-builder/docs/_publish/validation/integration-checks-reference.md

 ## D014 - Has a Search Connector, but No Dynamic Dropdown

-By design, to get the "Add a Search Step" button to appear for users in the Zap editor, an action needs both a search connector and a (valid) dynamic dropdown.
+By design, to get the "Add a Search Step" button, an action needs both a search connector and a (valid) dynamic dropdown.
 If you can't provide a valid dropdown, you can instead point to a dummy trigger that always returns an empty array.

 ✘ an example of an **incorrect** setup: